Driving concerns — when it's not safe anymore and how to know

 The Conversation Nobody Wants

-The conversation about driving is soaked in grief, and that's the part that people often don't expect.
+Talking about driving is soaked in grief, and that's the part that people don't expect.
 It's not really about the car.
 It's about independence.
 It's about the ability to go where you want when you want.
 It's about control.
 For most people who've driven for decades, that independence feels like freedom itself.
 To talk about taking away driving is to talk about taking away something fundamental about how they see themselves.

 Your parent doesn't want to hear that they might not be safe behind the wheel because that opens the door to all the things they're already afraid of.
 If they can't drive, what else can they not do?
 If they can't be trusted with the car, what else will they lose next?
 The conversation about driving safety feels like the beginning of a conversation about decline, and in some ways it is.
-That's why your parent might resist so fiercely.
+That's why your parent resists so fiercely.
 They're not being difficult.
 They're protecting themselves against a future they're not ready to face.

 There's also the practical piece.
 Many older adults live in places where driving is the only option.
 There's no reliable public transportation.
 Friends don't live close enough to visit without a car.
 The doctor's office is too far to walk to.
 Not being able to drive means becoming isolated.
 It means asking family to rearrange their lives to help with errands.
 It means depending on other people.
 For someone who's been independent their entire life, this can feel like losing everything.
+AARP research shows that 46% of adults aged 50 and older would face significant hardship getting to a pharmacy, grocery store, or doctor without access to a car.

 What Comes After Driving Stops

-The grief that comes when someone stops driving is real and deep, and people often underestimate it.
+The grief that comes when someone stops driving is real and deep, and people underestimate it.
 Your parent is not mourning a vehicle.
 They're mourning a loss of autonomy.
 The ability to leave whenever they want, to go somewhere private to cry, to visit a friend without planning.
 The ability to be spontaneous.
 The ability to be useful by driving someone else to an appointment.

 The loss is real, though.
 You can't skip over it or pretend it doesn't matter.
 Your parent is genuinely losing something.
 Acknowledging that openly helps them move through it faster than pretending everything is fine and they should just accept it.
 They need to feel heard about what they're losing before they can adjust to what comes next.